 “Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.” – Hebrews 12:1-2

-For an excellent article on a Biblical relationship between Israel and the Church, read The Church and Israel in the New Testament, by Keith Mathison.
+For two excellent articles on a Biblical relationship between Israel and the Church, read The Church and Israel in the New Testament, by Keith Mathison.
+And Does God Bless Those Who Bless Israel, by Robert Rothwell.